amrutmuj/MXReadSemiFinal/README.md

 ### 1. Install the Application

-- Download the `MXRead.apk` file
+- Download the `MXRead.apk` file.
+Download the latest build from Google Drive: [Download MXRead.apk](https://drive.google.com/file/d/1au10NA7NNL2AtiGQaFhR7g2aLcU8NL5J/view?usp=sharing)
 - Install it on Meta Quest 2 or Meta Quest 3 using SideQuest or ADB

 ### 2. Prepare the Book